mattweidman/LSTM-Generative-and-Discriminative/README.md

 This is similar to the generative adversarial network (GAN) developed by Goodfellow et al, 2014.

 The generative model is written in generator.py.
 The descriminative model will be written in descriminator.py.

+So far, this program only uses numpy, not theano or tensorflow.